Illicit Networks · Conflict Analysis · Governance Research

 Nine-Figure Acquisition — UBO Trace

-Led ultimate beneficial ownership tracing through layered corporate structures for a major financial institution acquisition.
-Identified sanctions-designated actors buried four entities deep through data modeling and financial analysis.
+Major financial institution acquisition.
+Traced ultimate beneficial ownership through layered corporate structures and found sanctions-designated actors buried four entities deep.

 Result: Sanctioned actor flagged pre-close — risk mitigated for acquiring institution